 2. You don’t have to add readings to “pad out” your ceremony.
 I will always have plenty to say!

 3. If you can’t decide on a reading, but would really like to honour a friend or family member by asking them to deliver one, you can always ask them to choose one themselves.

 4. Make sure, that whoever you ask to deliver a reading, is confident, or comfortable in doing so!
 There is nothing more awkward than a loved one looking down and mumbling/stumbling through a reading.
-Some loved ones think that if they are asked to perform a reading, that they then obliged to do so and may not politefully decline.
-Delivering a successful wedding reading requires confidence with public speaking, as it can be quite nerve wracking for those who haven’t spoken before a crowd before!
-Family or friends who are teachers/ trainers/ lecturers/influencers etc are your best bet.
+Some loved ones think that if they are asked to perform a reading, then they are obliged to do so.
+Delivering a successful wedding reading requires confidence with public speaking, as it can be quite nerve wracking for those who have never spoken before a crowd!
+Family or friends who are teachers, trainers, lecturers, influencers, or just really great story-tellers are your best bet.

 5. If you’re going to do some searching online, search for readings using keywords.

 For example, if you are a massive dog lover, search for wedding readings about dogs.

 If you’re both big fans of exploring the great outdoors, search for readings about going on adventures.
 If you just simply love love, you may need to put aside a few days to search through all your options!

 To start you off on the right track, I have listed a few of my favourites below, but Google together with a few smart keywords, is always a great place to start if you want to explore further.

 In the years that lie ahead

 May you always share the love you have